martincostello/update-static-assets/README.md

 This action updates static assets for HTML-related files stored in a GitHub repository.

-An example pull request created by the action can be found [here](https://github.com/martincostello/costellobot/pull/167).
+An example pull request created by the action can be found [in this pull request](https://github.com/martincostello/costellobot/pull/167).

 The following CDNs are supported: